About Blackstone Valley Prep

 Our Diversity Statement

 At BVP, we believe in serving all children, including those requiring specialized services such as English Language Learners (ELLs), those who need Special Education Programming, and children needing social and emotional support.
-For example, our Transitional Learning Center (TLC) supports the needs of scholars who struggle with social, emotional, and behavioral needs.
-Our team understands that one instructional approach does not suit every scholar and works to provide programming to meet the needs of every learner.
+For example, our Transitional Learning Centers work with scholars who need extra social, emotional, learning, and behavioral support.

 In small classroom environments, teachers guide them on how to identify their feelings, utilize coping strategies, recognize the difference between appropriate and inappropriate behaviors, and how to self-regulate.